TickTeam/guide-tt/ticktick_web_app/what_is_inbox.md

-###What is “Inbox”?
+### What is “Inbox”?

-“Inbox” is a predefined list, which can't be deleted by yourself.
-It works like a temporary storage box, which is used to store all tasks that have not been assigned to a specific list.
+“Inbox” is a predefined list, which can not be deleted.
+It works like a temporary storage box to store all tasks that have not yet been assigned to a specific list.